-Shoal’s Next Generation Flight Analysis Capability (NGFAC) is a capability that fits within the Decision Support and Analytics (DSA) program.
+Shoal’s Next Generation Flight Analysis Capability (NGFAC) is a capability that fits within the Decision Support and Analysis Program.
 It consists of a set of bespoke processes and tools for performing analysis of complex aerospace vehicles.
 The capability allows Shoal to support clients in conducting complex activities, such as flight trials, in compliance with relevant (national or international) Range Safety Standards, including the Australian Flight Safety Code, by evaluating the safe operational boundary of the proposed trial.
 It is built upon many years of experience in Civil and Defence Range Safety, using modern tools which allow development of almost any vehicle type, to the required fidelity.

 NGFAC aims to provide analyses to meet specific customer requirements in the most efficient, effective manner possible.
 Whether it’s a:

 - High-fidelity 6-degree-of-freedom analysis of a 3-stage rocket that must comply with Australian and International Range Safety Criteria, or an

 - Unmanned Aerial Vehicle risk analysis exploration, or a